jfmengels/blog/content/blog/disable-comments/index.md

 There was no instance where we would ever want to allow this kind of code, yet there was no way to tell the tool to not allow disabling the rule.

-As far as I know, there is no static analysis tool out there that has disable comments and allows making some rules not disableable (please let me know if you know one!).

 #### Overly greedy disable comments